 This course is funded by a Mellon Interventions Project Public Scholarship Teaching Fellowships and a Emory Center for Faculty Development and Excellence classroom mini-grant.

 A selection of questions that this course will address are: How does power work on how love, sex and desire have been conceived of historically, politically, and theoretically?
 What binaries govern theories of love, sex, and/or desire?
 What is the function of these binaries?
 Who do they serve, who do they subordinate?
 What are some methods that are used to complicated and subvert these splits?
+And how can art in particular critique and subvert problematic ideologies?

 After completing this course successfully, students will be able to: